Cleveland Clinic in Florida's Hospital Care At HomeSM is a home-based substitute for acute-level hospital care and post-acute care.

 We are constantly monitoring our patients through our 24/7 virtual command center.
 If an emergency arises, we will contact the paramedics immediately.
 Additionally, our patients are able to contact us in real time by the push of a button.

-What if I don’t like the program?
+What if I don’t like hospitalization at home?